 NEW Pride Agenda's 2021 Legislative + Policy Priorities

-NEW Pride Agenda’s 2021 Legislative + Policy Priorities are rooted in our mission of advocating for LGBTQIA New Yorkers across the state, particurarly Black and Brown trans sisters and brothers.
+NEW Pride Agenda’s 2021 Legislative + Policy Priorities are rooted in our mission of advocating for LGBTQIA New Yorkers across the state, particurarly communities of color.
 Among the many important lessons we’ve beeen reminded of this year is that Black and Brown queer communities have been on the frontlines of movements for social change for decades.
 It is precisely because of this reality that the NEW Pride Agenda is pushing forward with a bold list of policy priorities that center these narratives and identities.
 NPA’s 2021 legislative agenda is also informed by our recent citywide LGBTQIA survey, conducted in partnership with Columbia University, which you can read more about here.

 – In collaboration with network partners, advocate for and secure $5.4 million in LGBTQIA Health & Human Services funding

 – Advance implementation of Dignity for All Students Act (DASA)